NeuralQA: A Usable Library for Question Answering (Contextual Query Expansion + BERT) on Large Datasets: NeuralQA System Architecture

 \subsection{Related Work}

 QA systems that integrate deep learning models remain an active area of research and practice.
 For example, AllenNLP Interpret \cite{Wallace2019AllenNLP} provides a demonstration interface and sample code for interpreting a set of AllenNLP models across multiple tasks.
 Similarly, \citet{chakravarti-etal-2019-cfo} provide a gRPC-based orchestration flow for QA.
 However, while these projects provide a graphical user interface (GUI), their installation process is complex and requires specialized code to adapt them to existing infrastructure, such as retriever instances.
-Several open source projects also offer a programmatic interface for inference (e.g., \href{https://huggingface.co/transformers/main_classes/pipelines.html}{ HugginFace Pipelines.}), as well as joint retrieval paired with reading (e.g., \href{https://github.com/deepset-ai/haystack/}{ Deepset Haystack.}).
+Several open source projects also offer a programmatic interface for inference (e.g., \href{https://huggingface.co/transformers/main_classes/pipelines.html}{ HugginFace Pipelines}), as well as joint retrieval paired with reading (e.g., \href{https://github.com/deepset-ai/haystack/}{ Deepset Haystack}).
 NeuralQA makes progress along these lines, by providing an extensible code base, a low-code declarative configuration interface, tools for query expansion and a visual interface for sensemaking of results.
-It supports a local research/development workflow (via the \href{https://pypi.org/project/neuralqa/}{pip package manager}) and scaled deployment via containerization (we provide a Dockerfile).
+It supports a local research/development workflow (via the \href{https://pypi.org/project/neuralqa/}{pip}) package manager and scaled deployment via containerization (we provide a Dockerfile).
 We believe this ease of use can serve to remove barriers to experimentation for researchers, and accelerate the deployment of QA interfaces for experienced teams.